Department of Health and Human Performance

 ESS 4624.
 Principles and Practices for Teaching Physical Education.

-This course provides students with an in-depth study of theory and curriculum encompassing the design and imlementation of developmentally appropriate and culturally responsive physical education programs for children and adolescents.
-Emphasis is on implementing evidenced-based curricula that promote youths' enjoyment of and participation in lifelong physical activity.
-Prerequisites: ESS 1310 and ESS 2320 and ESS 3325, all with a grade of "D" or better, and 2.75 overall GPA.
+This course provides students with an in-depth study of theory and curriculum for designing and implementing developmentally appropriate physical education programs for children and adolescents.
+Emphasis is placed on applying evidence-based instructional approaches to physical education contexts.
+As a capstone experience, students integrate knowledge and skills to design and implement structured learning environments and demonstrate professional practices relevant to teaching and supporting youth in K–12 physical education settings.
+Prerequisites: ESS 1310 and ESS 2320 and ESS 3325, all with a grade of "D" or better.

 Grade Mode: Standard Letter